jackfranklin/10KMemory/readme.md

 All the JS for the app is written in CoffeeScript.
 If you want to have a play, be sure to edit `a.coffee`, not `a.js`, and get [CoffeeScript](http://jackfranklin.co.uk/blog/2011/09/javascript-coffeescript) installed.

 The words are pulled in using the [Wordnik API](http://developer.wordnik.com/).
 You have to register a developer account, but it's free & instant.

+I used [Smaller App for Mac](http://smallerapp.com/) to minify the JS & CSS for me.
+It also minifies the HTML for you as well if you want, but it didn't really save anything.

+[Smush It!](http://www.smushit.com/ysmush.it/) was used to get some KB off the two images.